Adam Perry Lang's Brilliant Board Sauces

 This is a really clever idea that works superbly on beef, lamb, chicken, shrimp, lobster, and who knows what else.
 Nothing salvages an ov ercooked steak like a board sauce.
 When I read about it I slapped my forehead and said "why didn't I think of that!"

 Here's how the concept works.
 He takes a handful of fresh herbs and chops them on a cutting board.
 Then he pours some olive oil on the herbs, minces them together, lays hot grilled meat on the mixture, carves the meat, and tosses the cut meat in with the board sauce, which is enriched by the meat juices.
 The board sauce keeps the meat moist, and brings interesting flavors to the insides of the meat.
-Surprisingly, the herbs do not overpower the meat.
-I'm one of those guys who uses only salt and pepper on my steaks because they are so wonderful when cooked properly I don't want to mask them.
+Surprisingly, shockingly, the herbs do not overpower the meat.
+I'm one of those guys who uses only salt and pepper on my steaks because they are so wonderful when cooked properly and I don't want to mask them.
 But lately I have been making board sauces for almost all my steaks, especially flank steak.
+I even do it for leg of lamb and pork loin.

 APL recommends 6 tablespoons of oil to 2 tablespoons of fresh herbs such as thyme, rosemary, sage, and parsley, but I'm sure oregano, basil, mint, and others would work fine depending on the meat.
 And you don't have to measure.
 Lang occasionally uses rendered fat from the meat instead of olive oil, and sometimes adds balsamic vinegar, wine vinegar, citrus juices, lemon zest, fresh garlic, shallots, chiles, and scallions.
 If you wish you can add salt and pepper but be careful that you don't overdose if they are already on the meat.
 At right is a video of Perry Lang making a small prime rib with a board sauce for our mutual friend, the wacky Josh Ozersky of Time Magazine and Ozersky.TV.